MelSumner/domain-tracker/README.md

   - a site to talk about the positive aspects of using Ember, use cases, etc.
 - [ember-component-patterns.dev](https://ember-component-patterns.dev/) ([repo](https://github.com/ember-components/ember-component-patterns))
   - an open-source project; intends to show component patterns and talk about the why and how
-- skwod.dev
-  - in-progress; intended to be a place where women in tech can support each other
 - [isbleachsafetodrink.com](https://isbleachsafetodrink.com/)
   - just seemed like it needed to exist
 - melanie.run